 Richard has managed Britain’s first rail partnership, the Devon & Cornwall Rail Partnership, based at the University of Plymouth, since 1998.
-He and the Partnership have always been great enthusiasts for the Community Rail Network and particularly its role as a vehicle to encourage and help CRP officers across the country to share ideas and experiences.
+He and the partnership have always been great enthusiasts for the Community Rail Network and particularly its role as a vehicle to encourage and help community rail partnership officers across the country to share ideas and experiences.

-His ethos has always been to encourage everyone who wants to get involved with the railway and he strongly supports encouraging more station friends’ groups and CRPs and the Community Rail Network working to help them achieve what they want to at their local station as far as is possible.
+His ethos has always been to encourage everyone who wants to get involved with the railway and he strongly supports encouraging more station friends’ groups and CRPs and Community Rail Network working to help them achieve what they want to at their local station as far as is possible.

 Richard was awarded the MBE for services to the rail industry in the South West in the 2010 New Year’s Honours.
 He is a Brentford FC season ticket holder and has supported the Bees for more than 35 years.

 Jeremy has over 25 years senior level strategic commercial experience in UK rail in train operating companies and franchise bidding and running his consultancy specialising in marketing and commercial projects, largely within the rail sector.
 Prior to establishing his consultancy, Jeremy was deputy bid director, head of commercial development and commercial bid lead for Abellio UK.

 Jeremy has been active in community rail for over 20 years and became an Honorary Member of Community Rail Network in 2005.
-He has presented widely on Community Rail and provided marketing input to the highly successful Interreg Project and run community rail seminars for the DfT on marketing.
+He has presented widely on community rail and provided marketing input to the highly successful Interreg Project and run community rail seminars for the Department for Transport on marketing.

 Marion works as a rail support officer at Merseytravel and has been involved in community rail for over ten years.
 She has worked in transport for over 23 years.